-Peter Levine is the Associate Dean and Lincoln Filene Professor of Citizenship & Public Affairs in Tufts University's Jonathan M. Tisch College of Civic Life and Director of CIRCLE (The Center for Information and Research on Civic Learning and Engagement).
+Peter Levine is the Associate Dean for Research and Lincoln Filene Professor of Citizenship & Public Affairs in Tufts University's Jonathan M. Tisch College of Civic Life.
 He has a secondary appointment as a research professor in the Tufts Philosophy Department.

 Levine graduated from Yale in 1989 with a degree in philosophy.
 He studied philosophy at Oxford on a Rhodes Scholarship, receiving his doctorate in 1992.
 From 1991 until 1993, he was a research associate at Common Cause.
 From 1993 until 2008, he was a member of the Institute for Philosophy & Public Policy at the University of Maryland and an affiliate faculty member of the Maryland Philosophy Department and a regular teacher in the University's Committee on Philosophy, Politics, and Public Policy.
 In the late 1990s, he was Deputy Director of the National Commission on Civic Renewal.